Asymptotic expansions for a class of generalized holomorphic Eisenstein series, Ramanujan's formula for $\zeta(2k+1)$, Weierstrass' elliptic and allied functions: Introduction

-for which we shall show that complete asymptotic expansions exist when both $\ta\to\infty$ (Theorem~1) and $\ta\to0$ (Theorem~2), whose proofs, by means of Mellin-Barnes type integrals, lead us to extract the exponentially small order terms from the remainder (Theorem~3).
+for which we shall show that complete asymptotic expansions exist when both $\ta\to\infty$ (Theorem~1) and $\ta\to0$ (Theorem~2), whose proofs, by means of Mellin-Barnes type integrals, lead us to extract exponentially small order terms from the latter remainder (Theorem~3).

 Let $\ze(s)$ denote the Riemann zeta-function.
-The asymptotic series, or even its first derivative, in Theorem~2 in fact terminates up to finite terms if $s$ is at any integer point; this combined with Theorems~1~and~3 naturally transfers to several variants of the celebrated formulae of Euler and of Ramanujan for specific values of $\ze(s)$ (Theorem~4 and Corollaries~4.1--4.5), and also to (quasi) modular relations for the classical Eisenstein series of integer weights (Corollary~4.6) as well as for Weierstra{\ss}' elliptic and allied functions (Corollaries~4.7--4.9).
-It is worth noting that a hidden (but crucial) r{\^o}le is played by the connection formula (6.11) below for Kummer's confluent hypergeometric functions in producing various Ramanujan type formulae for specific values of zeta-functions, for the classical Eisenstein series as well as for Weierstra{\ss}' elliptic and allied functions.
+The asymptotic series, or even its first derivative, in Theorem~2 in fact terminates up to finite terms if $s$ is at any integer point; this, combined with Theorems~1~and~3, naturally transfers to several new variants of the celebrated formulae of Euler and of Ramanujan for specific values of $\ze(s)$ (Theorem~4 and Corollaries~4.1--4.5), and also to (quasi) modular relations for the classical Eisenstein series of integer weights (Corollary~4.6) as well as for Weierstra{\ss}' elliptic and allied functions (Corollaries~4.7--4.9).
+It is worth noting that a hidden (but crucial) r{\^o}le is played by the connection formula (2.25) below for Kummer's confluent hypergeometric functions in producing various Ramanujan type formulae for specific values of zeta-functions, for the classical Eisenstein series as well as for Weierstra{\ss}' elliptic and allied functions.